Identity area

 History

-Haitas attended the School of Communication Arts at Seneca.
-During his first two semesters, he was hired part-time as an AV technician for Stronco, a company that provided and set up A/V equipment for hotels.
+Haitas attended the School of Communication Arts at Seneca College of Applied Arts and Technology (now known as Seneca Polytechnic).
+During his first two semesters, he was hired part-time as an AV technician for Stronco Audio Visuals, a company that primarily provided and set up audiovisual equipment for hotels.
 After working a short time with them, he was offered a full-time position and left the program.

-In the early 2000s Haitas began freelance videography and founded his own company, AVCMedia.
-Through AVCMedia, Haitas was contracted by the Greek Community of Toronto to produce a weekly television show called Κοινοτική Ψυχή (Koinotiki Psyche), which aired on Odyssey TV.
+In the early 2000s, Haitas began working as a freelance videographer and founded his own company, Audio Visual Communications Inc. (AVC).
+Through AVC, Haitas was contracted by the Greek Community of Toronto to produce a weekly television show called Κοινοτική Ψυχή (Koinotiki Psyche), which aired on Odyssey TV.
 Haitas was also commissioned by ΕΡΤ (ERT) to film footage of the Olympic Flame Ceremony for the Vancouver 2010 Olympics.

 Haitas was a founder of the Canadian Multicultural Network, where he produced episodes of Hispanic Life, which aired on OMNI Television, and a web show called Hellenic Life, which he uploaded to YouTube and Dailymotion.